 - Better user experience: You control the look and feel of your related search units, allowing you to maintain a quality user experience for your site.

-- Review the Common ASQ Requirements and the requirements for related search.
+- Common ASQ Requirements and the requirements for related search.
 You need to follow these requirements.

 - Create a search style in your AdSense account.